bhatti/PlexServices/README.md

 }

 ```
 You can also use JaxRS's annotations such as GET/POST to specify HTTP methods and QueryParam/FormParam to send query or form parameters.
 You can use DefaultValue for specifying default form/query parameter and use PathParam to extract parameter from URL path.
 Note that you can optionally define Path at method level so that methods are invoked for specific URLs.
+If Path annotations are defined at method level, it will add class-level path, e.g. if in above example "/courses" is defined at class level and "/query" is defined at method level for query so when you call query API, you would use "/courses/query" when invoking to the API.
 You can convert the JaxWS service into RequestHandler as follows:

 ```java
 Configuration config = ...